-10.0 Demonstrate professionalism--The student will be able to:

-- 10.01 Identify factors that aid professional growth of a school-age child care worker. - 10.02 Identify and use job-related school-age child care terminology. - 10.03 Identify effective communication skills to use with personnel and parents/guardians of school-age children. - 10.04 Identify opportunities for continuing education in the area of school-age care. - 10.05 Develop a training plan. - 10.06 Assess one's attitude and performance in school-age care. - 10.07 Identify and demonstrate the exemplary behavior, and social skills needed as a role model for school-age children. - 10.08 Analyze legal issues and liability as they relate to a school-age child care worker. - 10.09 Demonstrate employability skills including a job search.

-11.0 Provide a safe environment--The student will be able to:

-- 11.01 Follow Florida safety regulations designed to keep children safe. - 11.02 Conduct safety checks, indoor and out - 11.03 Remove or repair unsafe items. - 11.04 Create a safe environment for school age program including traffic patterns, quiet and active play areas, sign-in areas. - 11.05 Create a daily schedule that provides time for active and quiet play. - 11.06 Conduct safety training with children including their input into rules. - 11.07 Recognize and ensure appropriate staff to child ratios and group sizes. - 11.08 Explain rules and procedures for sports and activities. - 11.09 Create and carry out an emergency plan for accidents, injuries, illness, fire and weather related acts. - 11.10 Create and carry out a plan for children's safety during field trips. - 11.11 Prepare a first aid kit. - 11.12 Create an emergency phone list.

-12.0 Provide and promote an environment that contributes to good health, physical fitness, and nutrition--The student will be able to:

-- 12.01 Follow Florida Child Care regulations that address health, sanitation, and food handling practices. - 12.02 Model and teach habits that promote good health, physical fitness, and nutrition. - 12.03 Create a supply list that helps children practice healthy habits. - 12.04 Act to detect and prevent maltreatment of children. - 12.05 Ensure high standard of cleanliness and sanitation of facility. - 12.06 Create plan to deal with medical emergencies or illness. - 12.07 Provide healthful, nutritious and pleasant snack food experiences for school age children. - 12.08 Create a list of resources on health and hygiene, such as magazines, books, pamphlets and quest health professionals.
+- 10.0 Demonstrate professionalism, ongoing professional growth, leadership and advocacy.
+The student will be able to: - 10.01 Identify factors that aid professional growth of a school-age child care worker. - 10.02 Identify and use job-related school-age child care terminology. - 10.03 Identify and demonstrate effective communication skills to use with personnel and parents/guardians of school-age children. - 10.04 Identify opportunities for continuing education in the area of school-age care. - 10.05 Develop a plan for professional development. - 10.06 Assess one's attitude and performance in school-age care. - 10.07 Identify and demonstrate the exemplary behavior, and social skills needed as a role model for school-age children. - 10.08 Analyze legal issues and liability as they relate to a school-age child care worker. - 10.09 Demonstrate employability skills including a job search. - 10.10 Research professional organizations related to school age children care. - 11.0 Provide a safe environment.
+The student will be able to: - 11.01 Follow Florida safety regulations designed to keep children safe. - 11.02 Conduct safety checks, indoor and out - 11.03 Remove or repair unsafe items. - 11.04 Create a safe environment for school age program including traffic patterns, quiet and active play areas, sign-in areas. - 11.05 Create a daily schedule that provides time for active and quiet play. - 11.06 Conduct safety training with children including their input into rules. - 11.07 Recognize and ensure appropriate staff to child ratios and group sizes. - 11.08 Explain rules and procedures for sports and activities. - 11.09 Create and carry out an emergency plan for accidents, injuries, illness, fire and weather related acts. - 11.10 Create and carry out a plan for children's safety during field trips. - 11.11 Prepare and demonstrate the proper use of a first aid kit. - 11.12 Create an emergency phone list. - 12.0 Provide and promote an environment that contributes to good health, physical fitness, and nutrition.
+The student will be able to: - 12.01 Follow Florida Child Care regulations that address health, sanitation, and food handling practices. - 12.02 Model and teach habits that promote good health, physical fitness, and nutrition. - 12.03 Create a supply list that helps children practice healthy habits. - 12.04 Act to detect and prevent maltreatment of children. - 12.05 Ensure high standard of cleanliness and sanitation of facility. - 12.06 Create plan to deal with medical emergencies or illness. - 12.07 Provide healthful, nutritious and pleasant snack food experiences for school age children.